-- 1. Governing the RMA and all its divisions. - 2.
-Actively engaging in setting the overall vision, mission and strategic direction of the organization. - 3.
-Reviewing operational plans of the various divisions to ensure alignment to the strategic plan. - 4.
-Setting overall fiscal direction for the Association, in-line with the direction of the membership. - 5.
+- 1. Governing the Rural Municipalities of Alberta and all related entities including RMA Insurance Ltd., Genesis Reciprocal Insurance Exchange and Canoe Procurement Group of Canada. - 2.
+Actively engaging in setting the overall vision, mission and strategic direction of the organization and related entities. - 3.
+Approve operational plans to ensure alignment to the strategic plan. - 4.
+Setting overall fiscal direction for the Association. - 5.
 Setting overall policy with respect to the Association's interactions with members, other levels of government, and other organizations.
 In particular board members must ensure that formal policy positions and position statements put forth by the Association reflect member direction.
 Where the membership has expressed no clear policy preference (via resolution, member survey, etc.), the board has a duty to arrive at policy decisions that, reflect the best interests of the membership as a whole. - 6.
 Representing rural interests and priorities in meeting with decision makers in government as well as industry and other relevant stakeholders. - 7.
-Monitoring the performance of the executive director to ensure that administrative actions are consistent with both the policy and fiscal direction as set out by the board. - 8.
-Representing the Association and its members on various committees, task forces, etc., as delegated by the RMA board, the president and/or the executive director as necessary.
-In each case, board members are expected to represent the interests of the Association as a whole, and to report back to the board. - 9.
-Those board members who have been elected to represent a particular district are expected to bring forward the concerns and perspectives of municipal councils within that district.
-However, it
+Monitoring the performance of the Executive Director to ensure that administrative actions are consistent with both the policy and fiscal direction as set out by the board. - 8.
+Representing the Association and its members on various committees, task forces, etc., as delegated by the RMA board, the President and/or the Executive Director as necessary.
+In each case, board members are expected to represent the interests of the Association as a whole, and to report back to the board.

-- is ultimately expected that each board member will consider every issue on the merits of its impacts on all RMA member municipalities. - 10.
+- 9. Those board members who have been elected to represent a particular district are expected to bring forward the concerns and perspectives of municipal councils within that district.
+However, it is ultimately expected that each board member will consider every issue on the merits of its impacts on all RMA member municipalities. - 10.
 Respecting the confidential nature of information which is often obtained as a result of membership on the board.
 The success of the RMA in representing rural and municipal interests is very clearly tied to the trust that has been established between the association and the provincial government.
 Board members are expected to respect that trust relationship, regardless of any personal political leanings.
 Board members are expected to protect confidential information. - 11.
 Report back to the membership Board Governance Review Committee recommendations. - 12.
+When new board members are elected, participating in a Board Orientation to provide some guidance on RMA board Best Practices, provide support and have discussions on awareness in the new role. - 13.
 Be responsive to emerging issues.